 How does HiP work?

-The primary objective of HiPis to determine whether an observational approach rather than a standard dopamine approach to the management of hypotension in these infants within the first 72 hrs of life improves:
+The primary objective of HiPis to determine whether an observational approach, rather than a standard dopamine approach to the management of hypotension in these infants within the first 72 hrs of life, improves the chances of:

-- Survival free from neurodevelopmental disability at 2 years corrected GA.
+- Survival which is free from neurodevelopmental disability at 2 years corrected GA.

 - Survival without significant brain injury at 36 weeks corrected GA.

 Extremely preterm infants are frequently diagnosed with hypotension and treated with inotropic and pressor drugs in the immediate postnatal period.
 Dopamine is the most commonly used first-line drug.
-Babies who are treated for hypotension more frequently sustain brain injury, have longterm disability or die compared to those who are not.
-Despite the widespread use of drugs to treat hypotension in such infants, evidence for efficacy is lacking, and the effect of these agents on long-term outcomes is unknown.
+Babies who are treated for hypotension more frequently sustain brain injury, have longterm disability and a higher chance of mortality, compared to those who are not diagnosed with hyoptnsion.
+Despite the widespread use of drugs to treat hypotension in such infants, evidence of efficacy is lacking, and the effect of these agents on long-term health is unknown.